Avalanche rout Coyotes 7-1 in Game 5 to win 1st-round series

 The avalanche continued in the second period.

 MacKinnon, a Hart Trophy finalist, scored on a slap shotfrom the right circle midway through and made it 5-0 from near the same spoton a power play.
-Zadorov closed out the second with his first goal of the postseason.
+Zadorov closed out the second with his first goal of the postseason, putting the Avalanche well on their way to .

+”We’ve been a group that for the most part has been together the last three, four years and we’ve grown together, been through the bad,” Landeskog said. ”We’ve still got work to do, but what we have a locker room is a lot of character and obviously we’ve seen the product we can put on the ice.”

 Notes: Colorado C Vladislav Namestnikov missed his third straight game after being injured in Game 2. … Kuemper faced 34.2 shots per game in the series despite sitting out two full periods. … MacKinnon has a point in all eight postseason games, Colorado’s longest streak to open the playoffs since Peter Forsberg and Milan Hejduk in 2001.